practical-scientific-computing/practical-scientific-computing.github.io/mathematica/examples/coupled_oscillator.md

 DSolve[ {eq1, eq2}, { x[t], y[t]} , t] // Chop // Flatten
 ```

-Note that this much more complicated non - linear oscillation is not solved by DSolve, it is simply returned in the output.
+Note that this much more complicated non - linear oscillation is not solved by `DSolve`, it is simply returned in the output.
 This means that Mathematica cannot find a closed form solution to the differential equations.
-This should not worry you too much, as we can use the numerical version of DSolve to find the resulting motion.
+This should not worry you too much, as we can use the numerical version of `DSolve` to find the resulting motion.

 ```
 sol = NDSolve[ {eq1, eq2, x[0] == 0, x'[0] == 1, y[0] == -1,